artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ansible.rst

 Automated installation using Ansible
 ====================================

-Installing from source has been tested using Ansible scripts.
-Ansible installations have been tested for new installations but are not fully tested for upgrades.
+Installing from source using Ansible is the preferred method for new installations on Ubuntu.

-These instructions are designed to create a test environment on your local machine.
-A virtual machine running Ubuntu 14.04 will be created.

 It is assumed here that your host operating system is Ubuntu.
 This can be modified for a different Unix based operating system, such as Mac OS X or